Stellenbosch-University-Process-Eng/Hybrid-modelling-feature-extraction-for-fault-identification/Hybrid model fault identifier/Data Generation/Code_Overview.md

 The generated data is then saved as a MATLAB data file labelled _CSTR_gen_data_ which can then be loaded as needed by the parameter regression and fault identification scripts.

+The variable naming conventions followed by the generated data is described in the file Read_Me_CSTR_Data_gen.txt